 In brief, this year's course has been designed with the following aims and objectives.

-- To build on, and extend, topics already introduced in year 1 and to largely complete the Physics component of the degree.
+- To build on, and extend, topics already introduced in year 1.

-- To introduce new topics - particularly those pertaining to Business Studies - some of which will be developed next year.
+- To introduce new topics - some of which will be developed in subsequent years.

-- To develop and refine students' expertise in experimentation.
+- To develop and refine students' expertise in both experimentation and computation.

 At the end of the second year you should